Last Updated on December 6, 2020 by ellduclos

 DON’T pin in a spammy way

-Using the shuffle button will make it so you aren’t pinning the same link multiple times in a row.
-If you do get flagged as spam by Pinterest, don’t panic.
+If you do get flagged as spam by Pinterest don’t panic.
 Simply reach out to Pinterest and let them know it was a mistake and that your content isn’t spam.
 They usually will respond back apologizing!

 I always get asked what the magic number is when it comes to how many pins you should pin daily.
-The truth is, there is no “magic number” but I always recommend starting out by pinning 30 sporadically throughout each day.
+The truth is, there is no “magic number” but I always recommend starting out by pinning 5-10 pins sporadically throughout each day.
 You can make adjustments when needed.
-I currently pin 60 pins a day.
+I currently pin 10 pins a day for the most part.
+Gone are the days where you need to pin over 50 pins a day.

 DON’T pin the same image to the same board more than once